Indianapolis Internal Bleeding & Peritonitis Medical Malpractice Lawyers

 Internal Bleeding Medical Malpractice Claim

 A teenage boy was run over by a truck.
 A CT Scan of the boy’s abdomen revealed pelvic free fluid (suggesting that he was bleeding internally).
 Even in light of these x-ray findings and the diagnosis of a skull fracture, the boy was sent home from the hospital in Indianapolis, Indiana, where he died in his parents’ arms.
 An autopsy also revealed peritonitis caused by the internal injuries.
-Case settled for significant amount for the parents.
+Case settled for a significant amount for the parents.

 Indiana Medical Malpractice Attorneys